CubedNetwork/fabulously-optimized-wiki/install-instructions.md

 ### Bedrock Edition

-Fabulously Optimized is not compatible with Bedrock Edition [or mobile devices in general](install-instructions.md#pojav-launcher).
+Fabulously Forgified is not compatible with Bedrock Edition [or mobile devices in general](install-instructions.md#pojav-launcher).
 You may be interested in the [VDX resource pack](https://www.curseforge.com/minecraft-bedrock/addons/vdx-legacy-desktop-ui), however.

 ## Servers